With stoic silence by member nations at UNHRC, Pak likely to drop demand for Kashmir debate

 New Delhi, Sep 14: Despite the claims made, Pakistan has failed to find any traction at the UNHRC to push for a debate on the Kashmir issue.

-Pakistan has made at least four attempts for an urgent debate on the issue, but has failed to find any support.
+Pakistan has made at least four attempts for an urgent debate on the issue but has failed to find any support.

-Sources tell OneIndia that barring China, none of the other countries have been receptive to Pakistan's push.
+Sources tell OneIndia that barring China, none of the other countries has been receptive to Pakistan's push.
 All the rest of the nations have not commented on the issue, the source also added.

 Pakistan has repeatedly claimed over the past week that it has managed to muster the support of several countries on the issue.
 It had even said that a list of these countries would be provided to the Indian officials present at Geneva.
 Indian officials are yet to receive the list.
-Moreover Pakistan has not listed the countries that it claims to have the support of.
+Moreover, Pakistan has not listed the countries that it claims to have the support of.

 Pak PM Imran Khan claims support of 58 countries at UNHRC, when there are just 47